ZoreAnuj/LiDAR_Detection/README.md

 3. Implement Euclidean clustering: identifies objects from the KD-tree groups and encompasses the groups with a bounding box
 4. Stream real point cloud data: detect object in real time in a point cloud stream

-RANSAC for a plane was implemented with the following functions in `processPointClouds.cpp`:
-1. `ProcessPointClouds::Ransac3DHelper`: helper function which iteratively picks three points to form a plane.
-Returns a set of inliers for the plane of best fit if found
-2. `ProcessPointClouds::SegmentPlaneRansac`: takes a point cloud and calls `Ransac3DHelper` to process the set of inlier points
-3. `ProcessPointClouds::SeperateClouds`: seperates the point cloud from inlier points (road plane) and outlier points (object plane)

 After segmenting the point cloud, the object plane is used for object detection.

   ![Alt text](pointcloud-sample.png)|![Alt text](plane-segmentation.png)